 The government is going to be the source of everything.

-Government's gonna get the credit.
+Government's going to get the credit.

 It'll never get the blame, by the way, but it'll always get the credit.